Schedules Based on Algorithms and Detailed Rate Calculations

 This approach determines which machines are capable of running each order, selects the best machine for each order, calculates the best sequence of orders on each machine, and establishes a budget run-time and total time for each order.
-This plan serves as a production list, but it also becomes the basis for evaluating individual operator performance on each order.
+This plan serves as a production list, but it also creates a standard for each order, which becomes the basis for evaluating individual operator performance on each order.

 Operators quickly learn that this approach adjusts time standards fairly, based on the factors that actually impact performance, which leads to improved operator morale and performance.
 And managers learn that they won't be blind-sided by changes in order volume, mix of goods, or decoration characteristics.